Multie/BeerPongRobo/README.md

 # BeerPongRobo

-A aobot that moves a BeerPong cup with wifiapp control and future features.
+A robot that moves a BeerPong cup with wifiapp control and future features.